-Support your body's natural immune defenses by dropping booze from your diet.
+Support your body's natural immune defenses by giving up alcohol during the month of January.
 "Excessive alcohol changes the gut flora in your microbiome for the worse, and quickly.
 These changes weaken your body's defenses, and put you at heightened risk for getting sick!" says Trout.

 A previous version of this story was published on May 31, 2022.
 It has been updated to include additional copy and proofreading revisions, a new image, and updates to any irrelevant or broken links.